folkenrothk/DataAbstraction-containmentCheck/writing/reflection.md

 RQ2.
 When the value does not exceed the container maximum and using the `in` operator for containment checking, which data container has the least time overhead at varying sizes (50000000, 100000000, 200000000)?

 RQ3.
-When the value exceeds the container maximum and using the `in` operator for containment checking, do all of the containers have the least time overhead with a maximum value of 500000000 or a maximum value of 1000000000 million?
+When the value exceeds the container maximum and using the `in` operator for containment checking, do all of the containers have the least time overhead with a maximum value of 500000000 or a maximum value of 1000000000?

 ## Data Tables